Travel guide to Amex Membership Rewards points: Part 7 – Europe

-When you use your AMEX Membership Rewards points towards air travel, you’ll get 1 cent per point towards your ticket.
-And folks with The Business Platinum® Card from American Express OPEN can get a 35% points rebate using the Pay With Points.
+When you use your Amex Membership Rewards points towards air travel, you’ll get 1 cent per point towards your ticket.
+And those with The Business Platinum Card® from American Express can get a 35% points rebate using the Pay With Points.
 You’ll get:

 - 55,000 ANA miles

 And those with the Amex Business Platinum can get an amazing deal if the flight is on their selected airline.
 And that might make it the best American Express card for you.
 For example, if United Airlines is your selected airline, you’ll pay ~51,000 Amex Membership Rewards points for the sample round-trip flight to London.
 But you’ll get 35% of your points back.
 In the end, you’ll only use ~33,150 Amex Membership Rewards points for a round-trip flights to Europe!

 Plus, you’ll earn redeemable airline miles for your flight!